 The effective support of student learning and associated academic progress and needs is essential for realizing student retention.
 Humboldt presently suffers from a generally insufficient level and quality of academic and advising support.
 Actions include:

-Advance the Learning Center services by upgrading learning technology, enhancing resources for tutoring and providing sufficient and continued support for professional training.
+Conduct an external review of the Learning Center services to determine how to provide the best possible support for students with the resources available. .

+Discontinue intensive, reactive interventions with students on probation in order to make staff time available for proactive activities that can help students remain in good standing.

-Continue development of appropriate academic policies and practices.
+Continue development of appropriate academic policies and practices; possible areas for attention include block scheduling, mandatory course plans, etc.

-Design and implement “How to Read Your DARS” and “How to Graduate” workshops for students.

-Explore possibility of conducting advising for pre-program students in the Sciences (Pre-Med, etc.)

-Enhance the resources of academic advising and career counseling and provide sufficient and continued support for professional training.

-Connect students with resources through the Career Center and Academic Advising early in their academic career to help them gain focus through shifting advising to a model that frames graduation in context of career, internships and graduate school.

-Combine the functions of and co-locate the Advising and Career centers to create a seamless advising and career planning support system for students.

-Enhance resources for faculty advising and explore professional advising in colleges.
+Determine the components and dimensions of “advising” in order to identify who should be responsible for which components, and how the efforts should be coordinated.

 Implement a series of benchmarks for student progression through each HSU major and graduate degree.
 For example, after freshmen year every Business major should have completed a list of courses with a minimum grade.
 Have benchmarks at least at the freshmen and junior levels if not all four undergraduate levels.
 Intervene with those students not meeting those benchmarks.

 Revise graduate-program advising practices and curricula to improve graduation rates and reduce terms and units to degree.

-Align communication and branding of programs and services with the general plan for HSU.

 Intended Outcomes:

 An improved level and quality of support for student learning services, academic advising efforts, and career counseling will directly and positively impact student retention, learning and satisfaction, resulting in reduction in units to degree and time to graduation.